Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj build

-Step 4: Add The Report Service
+Step 4: Add the Report Service

 Create internal/reports/service.go.